-This form of loading is referred to as ‘offline’ because any application changes made to the source database by the application after the load starts (and after the data has been loaded) will not subsequently be replicated into the target database.
-This form of loading is most suitable when the source database is not actively being updated, or a point-in-time snap-shot of the source database is required.
+This form of loading is referred to as offline because any application changes made to the source database by the application after the load starts (and after the data has been loaded) will not subsequently be replicated into the target database.
+This form of loading is most suitable when the source database is not actively being updated, or when a point-in-time snapshot of the source database is required.

-Figure 2 depicts a typical SOLV online loading scenario.
-In this example, an application is actively processing user requests and reading and/or updating the source database.
-SOLV is loading the source database into the target database via the HPE Shadowbase replication engine.
+Figure 2 depicts a SOLV example of online loading.
+An application is actively processing user requests and reading and/or updating the source database.
 Note that the application has full access to the source database and optionally the target database while the load progresses.
-The HPE Shadowbase replication engine is responsible for merging the application’s source database changes (DML and DDL activity) that have been collected in the Audit Trail (or other database change log), with the data being loaded, before it applies them as a merged stream into the target database.
-SOLV and the HPE Shadowbase replication engine then keep the target database synchronized with the changes being made to the source after the load completes.
+The Shadowbase replication engine is responsible for preparing, transforming, and merging the application’s source database changes (DML and DDL activity).
+These changes are collected with the data being loaded by the Collector process, which runs on the source system’s hardware in the Audit Trail or other database change log, (e.g., DB2’s journal files, or Oracle’s Redo Log).
+The changes are then applied as a merged stream into the target database.
+SOLV is loading the source database into the target database via the Shadowbase replication engine’s Consumer process, which runs on the target system.
+SOLV and the Shadowbase replication engine then keep the target database synchronized with changes made to the source database after the load completes.

 The utility can load audited and non-audited HPE NonStop Enscribe source files and HPE NonStop SQL tables into any target environment and database combination supported by the Shadowbase line of data replication products (e.g., HPE NonStop Enscribe or SQL targets, or Other Server targets such as Oracle, Sybase, SQL Server, DB2, and MySQL).

-The HPE Shadowbase ETL utility uses and extends the SOLV loading capabilities to allow for reading and injecting events from flat files into the HPE Shadowbase replication engine for processing, as well as producing flat files of database data or database change events that can then be subsequently processed by an ETL tool.
+The Shadowbase ETL utility uses and extends the SOLV loading capabilities to allow for reading and injecting events from flat files into the HPE Shadowbase replication engine for processing, as well as producing flat files of database data or database change events that can then be subsequently processed by an ETL tool.